violet-eco/violet-eco.github.io/docs/features/power-and-heat.md

 ### Device Sleep

-Device Sleep is a power-saving state where the device enters a low-power mode to conserve energy when it's not actively in use.
+Device Sleep is a power-saving mode in which the device enters a low-power mode to conserve energy while not actively in use.

-1. **Idle Detection:** Violet detects periods of user inactivity by monitoring user input, such as keyboard and mouse interactions, touchscreen interactions, or lack of any input for a specified period of time.
+1. **Idle Detection:** Violet identifies times of user idleness by monitoring user input, such as keyboard and mouse interactions, touchscreen interactions, or a lack of input for a specific period of time.

-2. **Sleep Trigger:** When the device is deemed idle based on the idle detection criteria, Violet triggers the device to enter the Sleep state.
+2. **Sleep Trigger:** When the device is declared idle based on the idle detection criteria, Violet causes the device to enter the Sleep state.

-3. **Power Reduction:** In the Sleep state, Violet reduces power consumption by turning off or minimizing power to non-essential hardware components.
-This includes reducing CPU and GPU activity, lowering display brightness, and suspending background processes.
+3. **Power Reduction:** When in the Sleep mode, Violet lowers power usage by shutting off or reducing power to non-essential hardware components.
+This includes minimizing CPU and GPU activity, lowering display brightness, and halting background operations.
 4. **Power State Monitoring:** While in Sleep mode, Violet continuously monitors various triggers, such as user input or scheduled wake events, to determine when the device should exit the Sleep state.

 ### Device Wake